Lessons Every Leader Can Learn from Eleanor Roosevelt and Rosa Parks to Increase Your Leadership Effectiveness, Impact and Legacy

 The second woman leader is sometimes called the “First Lady of the Civil Rights Movement” — activist Rosa Parks.

-Rosa first gained fame in 1955, when she refused to give up her seat to a white man, which was the law in Montgomery, Alabama at the time.
+Rosa first gained recognition in 1955, when she refused to give up her seat to a white man, which was the law in Montgomery, Alabama at the time.

 Already seated in the first row of the “colored” section of the bus, Rosa was told she needed to give up her seat for a white man, because the “white only” section of the bus was full.
 The bus driver carried a gun and was within his legal rights at the time to shoot her for disobeying his order.
 Her life was on the line, and yet, she took a stand for herself and for other people of color.
 She refused to give up her seat and move even further to the back of the bus.
 Her courageous stand was one of the critical moves that sparked the civil rights movement starting in the mid-1950s.